Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Methods

-{ This extra step is used to generate the Doppler-Time map (DT map) for further data representation comparison, which will be discussed in Section \uppercase\expandafter{\romannumeral3}-C. The DT map is generated by summing the absolute value of the signal over the range dimension \cite{b22}.
+{ This extra step is used to generate the DT map for data representation comparison, which will be discussed in Section \uppercase\expandafter{\romannumeral3}-C. The DT map is generated by summing the absolute value of the signal over the range dimension \cite{b22}.

 where $DT(t,n)$ represents the DT map value at $t$-th frame ($t \in [1,N_{fm}]$) and $n$-th doppler bin ($n \in [1,N_{d1}]$), $RD{(t,n,j)}$ represents the RD Cube value at $t$-th frame, $n$-th doppler bin, and $j$-th range bin ($j \in [1,N_{r1}]$).
 The dimension of the DT map is $N_{fm}\times{N_{d1}}$. }